raquo/scala-dom-testutils/README.md

       "bizzare ",
       a like (
         href is "http://y2017.com",
-        title isEmpty, // Ensure that title attribute is not set "2017"
+        title.isEmpty, // Ensure that title attribute is not set "2017"
       ),
       span like " world"